Nordic pine ThermoWood®

 Despite excellent features of natural acacia, it is treated with a colorless hydrophobic oil on the linen basis.
 Regular oil treatment ensures preservation of the original color tone of wood.
 The oil also partially improves the physical features of wood.
 It affects closing and opening of the pores and helps keep the correct wood moisture.

-The battens used for furniture are impregnated, glazed and applied by high-pressure spraying that has a biocidal effect and ensures a long-term wood protection against rotting and unfavorable weather conditions, and also color fastness.
-We usually use a tone of teak.
+The battens used for furniture are impregnated, glazed, and applied by high-pressure spraying that has a biocidal effect and ensures long-term wood protection against rotting and unfavorable weather conditions, as also color fastness.
+We usually use a tone of oak.